honzajscz/SnInstallPfx/README.md

 ## PFX problem

-Have you ever receive following MSBuild error?
+Have you ever received following MSBuild error?
 ```
 error MSB3325: Cannot import the following key file: my.pfx.
 The key file may be password protected.